bube5h/amazon/README.md

 1. IAM Service
     * Responsible for authenticating user
     * Stores hashed user credentials
-    * Only other servicea with API Key are allowed to access any APIs in IAM Service
+    * Only other services with API Key are allowed to access any APIs in IAM Service
 2. User Service
     * Manages buyer and seller User Details(mobileNumber, emailId, address)
     * All APIs are authenticated